tanaynistala/geo-guide/_country-guides/MYS.md

 ## [Indonesia](/countries/IDN)

 Indonesia and Malaysia share :
--the same religion (islam)
+- the same religion (islam)
--similar languages, since Indonesian and Standard Malay are both malay languages.
+- similar languages, since Indonesian and Standard Malay are both malay languages.
--similar landscapes : tropical.
+- similar landscapes : tropical.

 Even though they look alike, there are many ways to tell the difference, here are some easy ones :
--the currency in Malaysia is RM (Ringgit Malaysia) while in indonesia they use RP (Rupiah) -the flags, malaysian flag looks like the US flag while the indonesian flag is just red and white.
+- the currency in Malaysia is RM (Ringgit Malaysia) while in indonesia they use RP (Rupiah)
+- the flags, malaysian flag looks like the US flag while the indonesian flag is just red and white.
--Indonesia doesnt have road numbers.
+- Indonesia doesnt have road numbers.
--Indonesia stop sign is written STOP while Malaysia stop sign is written Berhenti.
+- Indonesia stop sign is written STOP while Malaysia stop sign is written Berhenti.
--Malaysia uses road signs written AWAS for signaling a danger.
+- Malaysia uses road signs written AWAS for signaling a danger.
--Indonesia has advertising for cigarettes everywhere, they mention the danger of smoking with a sentence starting with "PERINGATAN : MEROKOK ".
+- Indonesia has advertising for cigarettes everywhere, they mention the danger of smoking with a sentence starting with "PERINGATAN : MEROKOK ".